-The Agnes Moss Bequest Trust is a permanently endowed fund with income primarily generated through the commercial letting of 21 St Nicholas Street in Diss.
-The fund's other income is from donations and ethical investments with Ecology Building Society and Eastern Savings & Loan.
-In compliance with the trust's charitable objectives, this is a restricted fund used by trustees for all costs associated with 21 St Nicholas Street and by Diss LM for general purposes as well as for any maintenance and repairs of the Diss meeting house, burial ground and the private house.
+The Agnes Moss Bequest Trust is a restricted fund.
+Income was primarily generated through the commercial letting of 21 St Nicholas Street in Diss .
+The property was sold in 2025 and the proceeds invested in a CCLA COIF account.
+In compliance with the trust's charitable objectives, this is a restricted fund used by Diss LM for general purposes as well as for any maintenance and repairs of the Diss meeting house, burial ground and the private house.